• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 (a dog that carries and inherits the disease, has an inappropriate joint structure (can be confirmed by X-ray), has a movement disorder due to the disease, is lame, and needs treatment)

-From the breeder’s point of view, a dog with mild elbow dysplasia may even live its life without lameness, but it inherits the disease.
+From a breeder’s perspective, a dog with mild elbow dysplasia may live without lameness, but it inherits the disease.

-All puppy lameness should be thoroughly investigated (by X-ray) and immediate action taken in case of severe dysplasia.
+All cases of puppy lameness should be thoroughly investigated (by X-ray), and immediate action should be taken in case of severe dysplasia.

 A sign of elbow dysplasia in puppyhood is recurrent lameness in the forelegs, which may improve with painkillers but does not disappear completely.